-The next year, after a ‘murderous’ 3-hour a day training programme, Park won the competition with considerable ease.
+The next year, after a ‘murderous’ 3-hour-a-day training routine, Park won the competition with considerable ease.

 He also went on to win two further Mr Universe titles in 1958 and 1965.

-Park became and unstoppable force in the sport throughout the 1960s.
+Park became an unstoppable force in the sport throughout the 1960s.

 He developed a body the like of which had never been seen before; with its perfect blend of bulging size, sharp definition, symmetry, grace, and cock-sure confidence oozing from every pore, Park had carved a physique that was simply untouchable.

 Indeed, standing at 6’2″ and competing between 230-250lbs, he was quite emphatically the biggest bodybuilder of the pre-steroid era.

 Muscles were his business, and business was good.